Sanket-C-Gaikwad/linux-basics/8_Advance_EnvVariable.md

 echo $tutorial_name

-- If you want to apply or make the environment active without logging out from the session run the following command. source /etc/profile.d/my_env_var.sh echo $tutorial_name
+- If you want to apply or make the environment active without logging out from the session run the following command.
+- here, the source is used to execute the .sh file it gives immediate effects and persistent changes for env variables. source /etc/profile.d/my_env_var.sh echo $tutorial_name

 - Unset an Environment Variable: This will permanently remove the variables exported or set via a terminal command.
 The variables which are stored in configuration files (.bashrc or individual .sh files in etc/profiles.d directory) will also be removed from the current shell session.
-However, they will be set again once you login back next. unset variable_name
+However, they will be set again once you log back in. unset variable_name
 ```